FacundoBettella/FacundoBettella/README.md

 </div>
  -->

-## Me llamo Facundo Bettella Iunnissi y soy desarrollador FullStack 👋
+## Hi!
+I'm Facundo Bettella Iunnissi 👋

-I am a full stack developer, a person motivated to continue learning new technologies, and determined to face new challenges
+I'm full stack developer, a person motivated to continue learning new technologies, and determined to face new challenges

 My favorite axiom "When one teaches, two learn" -Robert A. Heinlein.